cardano-scaling/hydra/security/RFP.md

 We are requesting proposals to assess the following statements, which will be detailed in the next sections:
 1. Coordinated Hydra Head V1 specification proofs are sound
-2. Hydra plutus scripts (on-chain code) are consistent with Hydra Head V1 specification
-3. Hydra plutus scripts are immune to common Cardano smart-contract weaknesses
+2. Hydra plutus scripts (on-chain code) are consistent with Hydra Head V1 specification and immune to common Cardano smart-contract weaknesses
-4. Hydra node chain layer code generates transactions which are consistent with Hydra Head V1 specification
+3. Hydra node chain layer code generates transactions which are consistent with Hydra Head V1 specification

 ### Coordinated Hydra Head V1 specification proofs are sound